Julian Asquith, 2nd Earl of Oxford and Asquith: Background and education

 Asquith was the only son of Katharine (née Horner) and Raymond Asquith, a barrister.
-He was the grandson of H.H.
-Asquith, 1st Earl of Oxford and Asquith, British Prime Minister from 1908 until 1916.
+He was the grandson of H. H. Asquith, 1st Earl of Oxford and Asquith, British Prime Minister from 1908 until 1916.
 Lord Oxford's two older sisters both predeceased him; the younger of these was Lady Perdita Rose Mary Asquith, later Lady Hylton (1910–1996), who was married to William Jolliffe, 4th Baron Hylton and became the grandmother of the actress Anna Chancellor.

 He inherited the earldom in 1928 on the death of his grandfather, since his father had been killed in the First World War.
 He was raised as a Roman Catholic after his mother's conversion to Catholicism in 1923.
-He and was educated at St Ronan's School and Ampleforth College, going on to study at Balliol College, Oxford, where he graduated with Bachelor of Arts and Master of Arts degrees.
+He was educated at St Ronan's School and Ampleforth College, going on to study at Balliol College, Oxford, where he graduated with Bachelor of Arts and Master of Arts degrees.
 In 1936, he attended the opening of the new building of Campion Hall, a Catholic institution within the University, with the Duke of Alba, Spanish ambassador to London, and Alban Goodier S.J., the former Archbishop of Bombay.

 In 1940, Asquith was commissioned in the Royal Engineers and served with 3 Field Squadron in Egypt.
 From 1942 to 1948 he was an Assistant District Commissioner in Palestine.